Easy Southern Candied Sweet Potatoes

 Cooking a Turkey couldn’t be easier.
 Be sure to check out How To Cook a Turkey in a Bag for a moist and delicious turkey every time.

-• Even Slicing: Try to make the slices as uniform as possible.
-This ensures even cooking.
-Cut your slices as uniformly as possible; this will allow all potatoes to cook at the same rate.
-If the sweet potatoes are large, cut each potato into quarters and slice.
-This makes it a lot easier to handle and slice.
+• Try to make the slices as uniform as possible; this will allow all potatoes to cook at the same rate.
+I have found if the sweet potatoes are large, cut each potato into quarters and then slice.
+This makes it a lot easier to handle the bigger potatoes.

-• Keep An Eye Open: Most of the liquid will cook out, so keep an eye on your potatoes during the last few minutes of the cooking time.
+• Most of the liquid will cook out, so watch your potatoes during the last few minutes of cooking time.
+They will be fork tender.

-• Cool: Allow the potatoes to cool slightly before serving.
-This allows the sauce to thicken a little bit.
+• Allow the oven-baked caramelized sweet potatoes to cool slightly before serving.
+This will allow the sauce to thicken a bit.

 Like Sweet Potatoes?
 Be sure to add my Sweet Potato Casserole to your holiday table this year.

-Seasonings: Add warm spices such as cinnamon, nutmeg, or pumpkin pie for a warmer flavor.
+• Add warm spices such as cinnamon, nutmeg, or pumpkin pie.

-Marshmallows: Add a layer of mini marshmallows to the top of the cooked sweet potatoes and place them back into the oven until they have melted.
+• I love a good old fashioned sweet potato recipe with marshmallows.
+Feel free to add a layer of mini marshmallows to the top of the cooked sweet potatoes and place them back in the oven until they have melted.

 Storage Tips For Leftover Candied Sweet Potatoes